romiaujla/dispatch-office-client/README.md

 - Designed the wireframes
 - Built the static client in ReactJS and adding styles using CSS3.
 - Built the backend using NodeJS and Expres using the TDD with Mocha, Chai and Supertest.
+- Did rigourous testing on all end-points to make sure everything is working seamlessly
+- Kept deploying after each module of the application was complete and kept building on them.